-Join Adam Crespi for an in-depth discussion in this video Assessing the design possibilities, part of Rendering Interiors in Maya.
+Join Adam Crespi for an in-depth discussion in this video Assessing the design possibilities, part of Maya: Rendering Interiors.

 When we're starting out in a scene.
 The first thing to do is assess the model, especially, if you didn't make it.
 And assess the design possibilities in the lighting.
 And also, see what the material palette is.
 What we're seeing here is a small office lobby or similar structure.
 It's got a wall of windows on the right side.
 Surface mounted cam lights under a bridge and an open riser stair leading up to the second floor.
 There's also a wall on the left side that's larger panels that are tiled with a smaller mosaic.